Miro Alternatives

 Is Miro Free actually usable?

 For occasional workshops with 1-3 boards, yes.
 The 3-editable-board cap fills fast for active teams.
-Most users who try Miro and like it move to Starter at $8/user within 1-3 months.
+Most users who try Miro and like it move to Starter within 1-3 months.
 The free tier is essentially a long-running trial.

 Why is async whiteboarding meaningful?